How to communicate strong opinions without offending? The short answer: it’s impossible.

 - A company that articulates and stands up for values gains business.

-- A company that articulates values but does not take a stand loses business.
+- When a company that articulates values but does not take a stand loses business.

 - A company that does not articulate values and does not take a stand gains business.

-- A company that does not articulate values but takes a stand loses business.
+- When a company that does not articulate values but takes a stand loses business.

 For decades, basketball legend Michael Jordan (MJ) steadfastly steered clear of political controversies.
 Yet MJ denies ever saying, “Republicans buy sneakers too.”